 - There is no restriction for the kind of instruments used for accompaniment, but do not use whistling or a similar sound (such as midi whistling sound or flute) or vocal for your accompaniment.

-- Adult division of Recorded Accompaniment Category has a First Place (Champion) to 5th prize.
+- The Adult division of the Recorded Accompaniment Category has a First Place (Champion) to 5th place.

-- Other categories and divisions have a First Place (Champion), and Second and Third prize.
+- Other categories and divisions have a First Place (Champion), as well as a Second and Third prizes.

 - Prizewinners receive a trophy or plaque.

-- For WWC2020, you don’t have to submit recorded accompaniment (Karaoke music file) in advance.
-For Recorded accompaniment category and when using recorded accompaniment in the Allied Arts category, contestants should bring their recorded accompaniment CDs for the Primary selection and the final.
+- You don’t have to submit recorded accompaniment (Karaoke music file) in advance.
+For the Recorded accompaniment category and when using recorded accompaniment in the Allied Arts category, contestants should bring their recorded accompaniment CDs for the First, Second and Final Round.

 - We will announce the results after each audition/selection.
 Please note: We cannot answer inquiries about the results.

-- Recorded audition, Primary selection, and Final competitions will be calculated independently from each other.
+- Recorded audition, First, Second, and Final Rounds will be calculated independently from each other.

-- The sponsor has the right to use all recordings and videos in this event.
-It will need permission to use recordings and videos.
+- The sponsor has the right to use all recordings and videos taken during the event.
+Permission may be needed for copyright reasons.